dandls/counterfactuals/README.md

 #> 5:          5.9         3.0          4.2         1.5
 ```

-We can evaluate the results according to various quality measures using
+Using the `evaluate()` method, we can evaluate the counterfactuals using
-the `evaluate()` method.
+various quality measures.

 ``` r
 cfactuals$evaluate()